genericSpecimen/DU_Crawl/README.md

 ```
 	start_urls = ['file:///home/hooman/Documents/dev/test/DownloadHTMLResults/Downloaded/result_' + str(x) + '.html' for x in range(17058570001, 17058570053)]'
 ```
-If you're unsure about the path, simply open any of the .html files in your browser and copy and paste the url in a way that the roll numbers and .html is not in the link, as they are automatically added by + 'str(x)' and + '.html'.
+If you're unsure about the path, simply open any of the .html files in your browser and copy and paste the url in a way that the roll numbers and .html are not in the link, as they are automatically added by + 'str(x)' and + '.html'.
 3. You can now run [parse_results_script.py](https://github.com/genericSpecimen/DU_Crawl/blob/master/ParseHTMLResult/parse_results_script.py) and data.csv file will be generated.

 ### License